Wellbeing support over the break

 Specialist visa advice

 For information about visa advice drop-in sessions and live chat, please see the visa advice FAQs webpage.
-Please note that this service will be closed over the bank holidays.
-Emails will not be monitored during this time.
+Please note that this service will be closed over the bank holidays and some holiday periods.
+Emails will not be monitored during these times.

 Emergencies abroad